Joël Robuchon, A Giant In French Cooking, Dies

 "Myself, I drink Coca-Cola.
 Now, someone is going to say a grand chef who drinks Coca-Cola, that can't be.
 But I also use ketchup.
 One must be open to everything.
 Sometimes, you feel like eating a pizza; the next day, you may feel like couscous or paella, then, the day after, you eat some more refined cuisine.
 All of it is necessary."

-Nothing was left to chance in his restaurants — even the clientele.
-In that LA.
-Times interview, Robuchon acknowledged that the staff at his Paris restaurant tried to hit a certain mix in taking reservations for his tables – preferring French diners and sometimes limiting the number of American and Japanese customers.
-The reason, he said, was to prevent any patrons – French American, or Japanese – from getting the idea that the restaurant was merely a tourist spot.
+Nothing was left to chance in his restaurants, even the clientele.
+In that LA Times interview, Robuchon acknowledged that the staff at his Paris restaurant tried to hit a certain mix in taking reservations for his tables, preferring French diners and sometimes limiting the number of U.S. and Japanese customers.
+The reason, he said, was to prevent any patrons — French, American or Japanese — from getting the idea that the restaurant was merely a tourist spot.

 "I am a restaurateur and my role is to give satisfaction to everyone," he said.

-Robuchon officially retired from kitchen duties at age 51 – but after that, he bolstered his reputation as a global businessman and developed several TV shows, including Bon Appetit Bien Sûr — in which he shared cooking tips and recipes while chatting with other prestigious chefs.
+Robuchon officially retired from kitchen duties at age 51 but went on to bolster his reputation as a global businessman and developed several TV shows, including Bon Appetit Bien Sûr — in which he shared cooking tips and recipes while chatting with other prestigious chefs.
 It aired for nine seasons in France and was followed by another long-running show, Planète Gourmande.

-When he resumed opening restaurants in the second half of his career, Robuchon incorporated elements of Japan's sushi and Spain's tapas bars into his approach.
+When he resumed opening restaurants in the second half of his career, Robuchon incorporated elements of Japan's sushi bars and Spain's tapas bars into his approach.
 His establishments now operate on three continents.